Populism and World Politics

 Conceptualizing the Links Between Populism, Nationalism and Foreign Policy: How Modi Constructed a Nationalist, Anti-establishment Electoral Coalition in India

-Drawing on a poststructuralist, discourse theoretical framework, the chapter analyzes how the Hindu nationalist Bharatiya Janata Party (BJP) and its leader Narendra Modi have used foreign policy as a site for the construction and maintenance of a populist electoral coalition.
-The chapter understands populism, nationalism and foreign policy as discourses that construct collective identities by drawing and institutionalizing distinct political boundaries between Self and Other.
-Identifying these distinct political logics, the chapter argues that Modi’s BJP has shaped a populist-nationalist discourse that asserts to represent the ‘true’ people that must be protected from a corrupt establishment that is accused of siding with and appeasing the foreign Other.
-In this context, the chapter also illuminates the ideological dimension of populism and explains why subjects desire to identify with such discourses.
-In contrast to common understandings of ideology as ‘distortion of reality’, it argues that the ideological dimension of populism lies in masking over the discursive character of what we view as social reality and the resulting impossibility of a fully constituted subject such as ‘the people’.
+Drawing on a poststructuralist, discourse theoretical framework, the chapter analyses the interplay of Hindu nationalism, populism and foreign policy in the 2014 election campaign of the Bharatiya Janata Party (BJP) and its leader Narendra Modi.
+The chapter understands nationalism, populism and foreign policy as discourses that construct collective identities by drawing distinct political boundaries between Self and Other.
+It shows that Modi’s BJP has shaped a discursive project that constructs ‘the people’ as both disenfranchised ethnos and demos by pitting it against the ‘corrupt’ establishment that is accused of siding with and appeasing the ‘foreign’ Other.
+In this context, the chapter also discusses the ideological dimension of nationalism and populism and illuminates how such discourses drive the identification with particular political projects by masking over the discursive character of what we view as social reality and the resulting impossibility of a fully constituted subject such as ‘the people’.

 Robert G. Patman

-The Liberal International Order and Its Populist Adversaries in Russia , UK and USA
+The Liberal International Order and Its Populist Radical Right Adversaries in Russia, UK and USA

-This chapter explores the proliferation of populist threats to the liberal international order during the last decade.
-It includes consideration of an external challenge from the Putin regime in Moscow; internal challenges following the Brexit victory in the UK referendum on EU membership and the advent of the ‘America First’ strategy after the election of Donald Trump to the White House; and the apparent convergence of these internal and external threats.
-Such challenges indicate that the current populist wave is symptomatic of deeper structural shifts in the evolution of the liberal order since the 1980s and unless the underlying causes—the downsides of globalization—are directly addressed the populist change is unlikely to fade anytime soon.
+This chapter explores the upsurge of Populist Radical Right (PRR) challenges to the liberal international order during the last decade.
+After conceptualizing the liberal international order, the chapter considers the impact of an external challenge from the Putin regime in Moscow; thethreats within this order following the Brexit referendum in the UK and the election victory of Donald Trump’s ‘America First’ Republican party in 2016; and the apparent convergence of these internal and external threats.
+Such challenges indicate that the current PPR wave is symptomatic of deeper structural shifts in the evolution of the liberal order since the 1980s and unless the underlying causes – the downsides of globalization – are directly addressed within liberal democratic political systems the PRR resurgence is unlikely to fade anytime soon.

 Shane Markowitz